Donate a nest

 Give them a home.
 Give them a future.

-We give them mates.
+We give them a mate.
 We give them food.
-We give them home.
-And that's why they stay.
+We give them a home.
+And so they stay.

-This isn't charity.
-It's ecological infrastructure.
-Each artificial nest replaces a natural cavity lost to tropical dry forest deforestation — and allows rehabilitated birds to reproduce, fix territory, and remain in protected zones.
-Without nests, there's no second generation.
+This is not charity.
+It is ecological infrastructure.
+Each artificial nest replaces a natural cavity lost to deforestation of the tropical dry forest — and allows rehabilitated birds to breed, establish territory, and remain in protected areas.
+Without nests, there is no second generation.
 With nests, there is.

 The problem

-Three simultaneous realities that leave psittacines with nowhere to reproduce.
+Three simultaneous realities that leave psittacines with nowhere to breed.

 Parrots don't build nests

-They are cavity nesters: they depend on holes that already exist in old trees.
-They don't have the behavior or the anatomy to build from scratch.
+They are cavity nesters: they depend on hollows that already exist in old trees.
+They lack the behavior and anatomy to build from scratch.

 Natural cavities form over decades — wounds, fungi, fallen branches.
 Only very old trees have them in sufficient numbers.

-Colombian tropical dry forest has lost over 95% of its original cover.
-The few old trees that remain are scattered and under constant pressure.
+The tropical dry forest has lost more than 95% of its original cover in Colombia.
+The few old-growth trees that remain are scattered and under constant pressure.

 The solution